kavia-common/customer-service-portal-185720-185729/README.md

 - This implementation uses an in-memory, process-local, thread-safe repository (RLock) for simplicity and speed during development and testing.
 - The business logic (RequestService) depends on an abstract Repository interface defined in src/core/repository.py.
 This allows swapping the in-memory repository with a database-backed implementation in the future (e.g., SQL or NoSQL) without changing route handlers or service logic.
 - Tests override the RequestService dependency to ensure test isolation with a fresh repository per test.

+## Authentication

+Write operations require a static Bearer token.
+- Set environment variable CSP_API_TOKEN to your desired token value before starting the server.
+- If not set, a development fallback token 'dev-token-CHANGE-ME' is accepted.
+- Send header: Authorization: Bearer <token>

 ## Development notes